From the legumes of arizona project:

-At the far left of the illustration is an open seed pod that contains a very interesting structure.
+Below the illustration is an open seed pod that contains a very interesting structure.
 Note that the black seeds are surrounded by folded fleshy outgrowths.
 This is an aril, a sort of umbilical-like appendage that attaches the seed to the pod and helps in seed dispersal.
 In the case of willow acacia, the aril is a brilliant scarlet color that is attractive to birds who in turn eat the seed.
 Chris’s photo of the seed shows the beautiful red color of the aril.

 If you’re wondering why Acacia salicina remains in the genus Acacia while our marvelous catclaw acacia must now be called Senegalia greggii and our whitethorn acacia has become Vachellia constricta, it’s because, in 2011, the Australian acacias emerged victorious from the Acacia Wars that roiled the world of botanical taxonomy for several years.
 The acacias in Australia got to keep their name, and acacias elsewhere in the world got new ones. — Cindy Hartwell

-This article appeared in the March 2019 issue of Desert Breeze, the monthly newsletter of the Tucson Cactus and Succulent Society.
+This article appeared in the March 2019 issue of the Desert Breeze, the monthly newsletter of the Tucson Cactus and Succulent Society.